Asifr001/Data-Analysis-in-Health-Care/README.md

 I prepared all the answers and R codes mentioned in this project.
 Obviously, there could be better ways to solve those.
 Any suggestion will be highly appreciated.

-For more details and a better understanding this book can be very helpful:
+For more details and a better understanding these 2 books can be very helpful:

-Book name: Introduction to Statistical Methods for Clinical Trials by Thomas D. Cook and David L. DeMets (Publication: Chapman & Hall/CRC.
+1) Book name: Introduction to Statistical Methods for Clinical Trials by Thomas D. Cook and David L. DeMets (Publication: Chapman & Hall/CRC.
 ISBN: 978-1-58488-027-1)

+2) Book name: Fundamentals of Clinical Trials (4th edition) by L.M.
+Friedman, C.D.
+Furberg and D.L.
+DeMets.
+(Publication: New York: Springer.
+ISBN: 978-1-4419-1585-6)